iibluearth/azure-networking/README.md

 2. **Filtering Network Traffic**: We can achieve this by filtering through different network protocols.

-3. **Examples Demonstrated**: In the images provided above, I've showcased a few examples of filtering through protocols such as "SSH," "DHCP," "DNS," and "RDP" using Wireshark.
+3. **Examples Demonstrated**: In the images provided above, I've showcased a few examples of filtering through protocols such as "SSH," "DHCP," "DNS," "RDP" and "TCP" using Wireshark.

 4. **Corresponding Traffic Creation**: Additionally, I've utilized the command line to create the corresponding types of traffic for each protocol mentioned.